-As a descendant from the ELK stack, Grafana has native support for Elasticsearch.
+As a descendant of the ELK stack, Grafana has native support for Elasticsearch.
 It also offers native support for a variety of different sources such as InfluxDB, MySQL, PostgreSQL, and many others.
-But the most promising aspect of Grafana are its powerful integrations with Prometheus and Graphite.
+But the most promising aspect of Grafana is its powerful integrations with Prometheus and Graphite.

 You can deploy Grafana yourself or, alternatively, Grafana as a Service is available through MetricFire.

 Tableau is a tool used for data visualization and analysis performed in the business analytics field.
 But it can be used for more than this one purpose - Tableau has other add-ons for data management and server management, and developers can customize their own add-ons.

 Tableau can pull data from any source you want, blend it, and allow you to make further transformations in order to prepare your data for visualization.
 Popular sources of data for Tableau are Excel, PDF, Oracle, Amazon Web Services.